AN INTRODUCTION TO COFFEE BEANS

 Coffea Canephora

-Coffea Canephora, is the species that is believed to have originated in Central and Western Africa.
-Commonly known as Robusta, this family has almost twice as much caffeine as Arabica beans.
-It has bitter earthly flavours , which is sometimes desirable in blended coffee to give it a ‘stronger coffee flavour’.
+Coffea Canephora, also known as Robusta, is a species believed to have originated in Central and Western Africa.
+This family has almost twice as much caffeine as Arabica beans and has a bitter, earthy flavor that is sometimes desirable in blended coffee to give it a stronger flavor.

-We operate as a boutique Roastery that go through an intense process in picking specific green beans and are involved in each step by step process so we can produce pure award winning quality coffee!
+At King Carlos Coffee, we only use Arabica beans as quality is imperative.
+We operate as a boutique roastery that goes through an intense process in picking specific green beans and is involved in each step-by-step process to produce pure, award-winning quality coffee!

 Arabica